-CloudReady Private Sites can be packaged and deployed with installation tools like Microsoft SCCM or others.
+Private Sites or Service Watch Desktop can be packaged and deployed with installation tools like Microsoft SCCM or others.
 This is referred to as bulk deployment.

 Why choose this method?

-- Package and deploy sites with the same public/private keypair
+- Package and deploy sites with the same public/private key pair for moving synthetic sensors around that depend on MFA or encrypted credentials.

-- If a machine where a site is installed needs to be re-imaged, the site can be re-deployed and it will “re-attach” to sensors that were previously configured for the site.
+- If a machine needs to be re-imaged, the site can be re-deployed, and it will “re-attach” to sensors

 - Enables centralized control of the cryptography keys

 What are the steps?

 - You need to create keys for the bulk installation.
 Navigate to https://secure.exoprise.com/locations/bulk_deploy and click ‘Create new keys’.

 - Choose an existing public key to generate a batch of bulk deployment keys.
 You need to choose a public key that you have the corresponding private key for.
 You can either create a new public/private keypair or copy one from an existing installation.You’ll need to copy the private key and distribute it with your deployment.
 Existing private key files can be found in, by default, “C:\Program Files (x86)\Exoprise\Service\generated_key.pem”.